LaurePiechaczyk/project4-code-institute-django/README.md

 ## UI Design
 - ### Fonts
-Default Font from bootstrap were kept, i.e :  Because they look nice and are easy to read
+Default Font from bootstrap were kept, i.e :  Because it looks nice and it is and easy to read

 - ### Colors
-Colors were inspirided from the hero pictures
+Colors were inspirided from the hero pictures.
+ie: